NxPKG/khulnasoft-docs/content/style-guide/documentation-content-strategy/content-types/faq.md

 If the FAQ includes more than 5-10 questions, revisit the user workflow and determine if any of the content in the FAQ should live elsewhere in the doc set.

-Use sections if your product is large or incorporates several other products (like Cloudflare One).
+Use sections if your product is large or incorporates several other products (like Khulnasoft One).
 Try to limit the number of questions in each example and revisit the user workflow if the number of FAQs grows unwieldy.